hbashton/VIIPER/README.md

 VIIPER intercepts and logs all USB traffic passing through, without handling the devices directly.
 Useful for reverse engineering USB protocols and understanding how devices communicate.

+### What about TCP overhead or input latency performance?

+End-to-end input latency for virtual devices created with VIIPER is typically well below 1 millisecond on a modern desktop (e.g. Windows / Ryzen 3900X test machine).
+Detailed methodology and sample runs can be found in [E2E Latency Benchmarks](docs/testing/e2e_latency.md).

 ## 📄 License

 ```license